panjan/vcr_presentation/vcr_presentation.md

 - [https://github.com/vcr/vcr](https://github.com/vcr/vcr)

 <aside class="notes">
-    Before presentation rm -rf cassettes/
+    I'm a user of VCR and its clones in other languages.
+I'd like to talk about how it helped my team to fast and stable continuous integration.
+But also about some problems I've encountered and when it's better to use something else.

-    Was using VCR in my previous job.
-I'd like to talk about how it helped us to a fast and stable continuous integration.
-But also about problems we had with it.
+    Q: Who has used VCR before?
 </aside>

 # Example